clairenyz/611/README.md

 3. Commit your changes (`git commit -m 'Add amazing analysis'`)
 4. Push to the branch (`git push origin feature/amazing-analysis`)
 5. Open a Pull Request

-## License

-This project is provided for educational purposes.

-## Contact

-For questions or issues, please open an issue in the GitHub repository.

----

-**Note**: This project was created as part of a data science course requirement demonstrating reproducible research practices using Docker, Make, and R Markdown.